TEALSK12/apcsa-public/curriculum/Unit3/Lesson-301.md

 Accommodation and Differentiation
 ---------------------------------
-If students are struggling with content, you might opt to work on the practice probme as a whole group setting.
+If students are struggling with content, you might opt to work on the practice problems as a whole group.
 In some classes, the teaching exercise might take an entire class period.

 - To keep from losing too much instructional time, remind students of their presentation time limit while they are planning, and during their presentation.